vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ```
 Cluster creation roughly takes 15-20 minutes to complete.
 Verify the health of the cluster and apply the labels.

->**Note** After the Workload cluster creation verify the cluster labels and ako pod status.
+>**Note** Once the Workload cluster is created, verify the cluster labels and ako pod status.
 1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
     <!-- /* cSpell:disable */ -->
      ```bash